-The most important ingredient of great content is dependent on a clear, easy-to-understand brief.
-Content creators love working with clients that define the intended piece and its desired impact for them.
+The most important ingredient of great B2B content is dependent on a clear, easy-to-understand brief.
+Content creation experts love working with clients that define the intended piece and its desired impact for them.
 It just makes the job so much easier, and you get what you want without the never-ending and frustrating rounds of iterations.

-A brief is like a go-to-guide for a content creator, which he/she can refer and revisit any time while developing the content.
+A brief is like a go-to-guide for a content creator, which he/she can refer and revisit any time of content development.
 Writing without a brief is like sitting on a bus and traveling but without a destination in mind.
 So, you will eventually reach but after several mind-numbing and totally avoidable iterations.

-So, what comprises a good brief?
+So, what comprises a good brief for effective content marketing?
 Essentially it should have the following elements:

 Who is it for?
-The target audience for the content piece should be well-defined.
+The target audience for B2B content creation should be well-defined.
 It enables the content creator to write keeping that audience in mind.
-For instance, an explainer video script’s language and tone will be very different from the corporate introductory video.
+For instance, an explainer video script’s language and tone will be very different from corporate videos.
 It needs to be defined even if it is more than one segment of the audience you are looking to address.

 What is the purpose of the content piece?
 This is essentially the angle of the piece.
 Just giving the topic is not enough.
 You can also include the relevant background material that you may have.
 Sometimes you might have got the idea from some other content piece.
 In this case, it is a good idea to share this content piece as well.